semaphoreci/docs/docs/examples/java-spring-continuous-integration.md

 - [Demo Java Spring project on GitHub][demo-project]

-In the repository you will find an annotated Semaphore configuration file `.semaphore/semaphore.yml`.
+In the repository, you will find an annotated Semaphore configuration file `.semaphore/semaphore.yml`.

-The application uses Spring Boot, Maven, JUnit for unit and integration tests, JMeter for performance testing, and Docker for deployment.
+The application uses Spring Boot, Maven, and JUnit for unit and integration tests, JMeter for performance testing, and Docker for deployment.

 ## Overview of the CI/CD pipeline

 The Semaphore pipeline performs the following tasks:

-1. Build the project
+1. Builds the project.
-2. Run unit and integration tests in parallel
+2. Runs unit and integration tests in parallel.
-3. Run performance tests
+3. Runs performance tests.
-4. Build Docker image
+4. Builds the Docker image.
-5. Push image to a container registry
+5. Pushes image to a container registry.

 ![Java Spring CI/CD pipeline](https://github.com/semaphoreci-demos/semaphore-demo-java-spring/raw/master/assets/pipeline-result.png)

 ## Sample configuration

-The entry pipeline performs build and test steps:
+The entry pipeline performs the build and test steps:

 ``` yaml
 # .semaphore/semaphore.yml